reduxjs/reselect/README.md

 }
 ```

-If we pass `mapStateToPropsFactory` to `connect`, each instance of `VisibleTodosList` will get its own `mapStateToProps` function with its own private copy of `getVisibleTodosSelector`.
-Memoization will now work correctly regardless of the order that the `VisibleTodoList` components are rendered in.
+If we pass `mapStateToPropsFactory` to `connect`, each instance of the `VisibleTodosList` container will get its own `mapStateToProps` function with a private `getVisibleTodos` selector.
+Memoization will now work correctly regardless of the render order of the `VisibleTodoList` components.

 #### `containers/VisibleTodoList.js`